 British citizens can apply for a visa waiver.
 We will advise on the process.
 If you have travelled to Iran, Iraq, Sudan or Syria since March 2011 you are not eligible for the waiver and will need to apply for a visa.

 We can request flight upgrades, extra nights in the hotel and delay your return flight.
 Please let us know if you would like us to make these additional arrangements and we will obtain a quote.
 There is an amendment fee for making these changes.

 There may be performances in New York.
 Details will be available nearer the time.

 Fairmont Copley Plaza, Boston: elegant hotel near Boston Common.
-The Orchards, Williamstown: small hotel with a courtyard garden, a retreat from the city scene.
-The Lucerne, New York: smart boutique hotel close to Central Park.
-Sheraton Society Hill, Philadelphia: functional but comfortable hotel near the Independence National Historical Park.
+Hotel-on-North, Pittsfield: a boutique hotel full of character and individuality.
+The Michelangelo, New York: a smart and comfortable boutique hotel located between Times Square and MoMA.
+Kimpton Monaco, Philadelphia: elegant and comfortable hotel near the Independence Hall.
 Sofitel Lafayette Square, Washington: modern hotel, well located for the major monuments.